 If you're a verified journalist on Muck Rack, we provide the option to personalize the URL of your page.
 We will also redirect any information from the old URL to the new one, so all links to your page will be preserved.

 In this section of your profile, you can link your Twitter handle, provide your job title, select your beats and enter the media outlets which you currently write for and have written for in the past.
 You can also add your location here, as well!
 To ensure the integrity of our listings, Muck Rack’s human Editorial Team reviews all verification requests against our set of criteria for journalist verification.
-If you have a questions about your verification, please contact the Editorial Team directly at firstname.lastname@example.org.
+If you have any questions about your verification, please contact the Editorial Team directly at firstname.lastname@example.org.

 To find out how to update your portfolio and to learn more about what should be included, check our the “What should be included in my portfolio?” section.